 This method is our 3rd choice.
 We have various options in the sealed crawlspace code for how to provide a Drying Mechanism.
 1st Choice) Adjustable Supply-Air Drying Mechnism on existing crawlspace plenum or distribution box.
 2nd Choice) Adjustable Supply-Air Drying Mechanism “chased down” from the attic or interior duct-work.
 3rd Choice) Adjustable House-Air Drying Mechanism … Read More »

 It can be impossible to see that the vapor barrier is glued or foamed to the wall, but it is.
-From many perspectives, being able to see a foundation wall is good.
-These photos depict our standard vapor barrier which goes up the walls ~4″, like a baseboard, and without sealant it is stopping … Read More »
+For several reasons, being able to see a foundation wall is good.
+These photos depict our standard vapor barrier which goes up the walls ~4″, like a baseboard, and without sealant, the way we … Read More »

 Without commentary: NC Building Code SECTION R409 : CLOSED CRAWL SPACES R409.1 Air sealed walls.
 Closed crawl spaces shall be built to minimize the entry of outdoor air into the crawl space.
 Specifically prohibited are foundation wall vents and wall openings to ventilated porch foundations.
 When outdoor packaged heating and cooling equipment is used, solid blocking … Read More »

 Why do we write and provide these presentations regarding the Critical Details of Construction?
 Because we are constantly bombarded with poorly executed work.
 The quality of the existing housing stock is horrible.
 In the event a property owner or contractor wants to do what is best for a property, with long-term thinking, there is really … Read More »